CopernicaMarketingSoftware/AMQP-CPP/README.md

 FLAGS AND TABLES
 ================

-Let's take a closer look at one of the methods in the Channel object to explain two other concepts of this AMQP library: flags and tables.
-The method that we will be looking at is the Channel::declareQueue() method:
+Let's take a closer look at one method in the Channel object to explain two other concepts of this AMQP library: flags and tables.
+The method that we will be looking at is the Channel::declareQueue() method - but flags and tables are used by many other methods in the Channel class as well.

 ````c++
 /**